ofekSpam/intro172/README.md

 # intro172
-My code work for the intro to CS course
+My code work for the intro to CS course.